district10/blog/_pages/koans.md

 and so on.
 In a sense they are right.
 The book doesn't directly tell you how to design and write an object-oriented program using the subset of object-oriented principles that show up in the syntax of Java or C++.
-Rather, the book tells you what those principles are, how they came to be selected as worthwhile, how they can be implemented from the ground up, and how a different combination of principles might be more appropriate for some particular problems.
-This approach requires you to understand the range of possibilities, and to think about trade-offs as you go through the design process.
-Programming is a craft that is subject to frequent failure: many projects are started and abandoned because the designers do not have the flexibility, experience and understanding to come up with a suitable design and implementation.
-SICP gives you an approach that will succeed, but it is an approach based on principles and wisdom, not on a checklist.
+Rather, the book tells you what those *principles* are, how they came to be selected as worthwhile, how they can be implemented from the ground up, and how a different combination of principles might be more appropriate for some particular problems.
+This approach requires you to understand the range of possibilities, and to think about trade-offs as you go through the design process. *Programming is a craft* that is subject to frequent failure: many projects are started and abandoned because the designers do not have the flexibility, experience and understanding to come up with a suitable design and implementation.
+SICP gives you an approach that will succeed, but it is an approach based on *principles* and *wisdom*, not on a checklist.
 If you don't understand the principles, or if you are the kind of person who wants to be given a cookbook of what to do rather than to think creatively, or if you only want to work on problems that are pretty much like the problem you worked on last time, then this approach will